mgoeminne/scalagit/README.md

 val repository = new Git(new File("/foo/bar/repos.git"))
 ```

-Once such an object has been create, several methods can be used to list the commits, files and contributors involved in
+Once such an object has been created, several methods can be used to list the commits, files and contributors involved in
 the repository.

 ```scala